SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 You create the visage of a massive green snake that appears for an instant before bearing down on your foe.
 Choose a creature within range.
 The target must make a constitution saving throw, taking 4d10 poison damage on a failure, or half as much damage on a successful one.
 A creature that fails its saving throw is also poisoned, and its speed is halved while poisoned by this spell.
 At the end of each of its turns, a target may make a constitution saving throw, ending the poison on a success.
 Otherwise, the poison lasts for 1 minute.
 When you cast this spell using a spell slot of 4th level or higher, you may target an additional creature within range for each slot level above 3rd.

-# 48. - Blinding Smite (V) level 3 Evocation [Concentration]
+# 48. - Aura of Brilliance (V) level 3 Evocation [Concentration]

-On your next hit your weapon flares with a bright light, and the attack deals an extra 3d8 radiant damage to the target.
-Additionally, the target must succeed on a Constitution saving throw or be blinded until the spell ends.
-A creature blinded by this spell makes another Constitution saving throw at the end of each of its turns.
-On a successful save, it is no longer blinded.
+Surround yourself with a magical aura.
+Allies within the aura gain a bonus 1d4 radiant damage on their attacks.

 # 49. - Booming Step (V) level 3 Conjuration